fulcrologic/fulcro/docs/index.md

 - Read more about [the benefits of Fulcro](benefits.html)
 - Clone and play with the [Fulcro Template](https://github.com/fulcrologic/fulcro-template) project.
 - Clone and play with an Fulcro [TODOMVC](https://github.com/fulcrologic/fulcro-todomvc) (full-stack!).
-- Understand [how Fulcro improves stock Om Next](vsom-next.html) (assumes you understand something about Om Next)
+- Understand [how Fulcro improves on stock Om Next](vsom-next.html) (assumes you understand something about Om Next)
 - Use the [Fulcro Evaluation Spreadsheet](evaluation.html)

 ## What does it look Like?